-American-made steel is used in all of the buildings you’ll find on BuildingsGuide.
+Framing.
+American-made steel is used in all of the metal building kit packages you’ll find on BuildingsGuide.
 The steel is made from up to 70% recycled materials and doesn’t warp or shrink.
 It can withstand much higher loads than wood.
-If you live in an area where you may experience hurricanes, tornadoes, or earthquakes, steel is more resistant to those natural phenomena, able to withstand peak gusts of 160 mph, and are significantly more likely to remain standing during strong seismic events.
+If you live in an area where you may experience hurricanes, tornadoes, or earthquakes, steel is more resistant to those natural phenomena, able to withstand peak wind gusts of 160 mph, and are significantly more likely to remain standing during strong seismic events.

-Straight out of the package, steel frame buildings are more environmentally friendly.
-They don’t require the same additional chemical treatments that wood buildings require.
+Components.
+Straight out of the package, steel framed building kits are more environmentally friendly.
+They don’t require the same additional chemical treatments that wood structures require.
 The provided bolts are rust-resistant and won’t expand over time.

 Most everything in your kit package is 100% recyclable as well, making them a sustainable construction choice.

-Do steel frame kits use tubular or solid steel framing?
+Do metal building kits use tubular or solid steel framing?

 All kits on BuildingsGuide use solid steel I-beam framing.
 They can be engineered to withstand 160 mph wind gusts.
-These buildings are known as 'rigid frame' buildings for a reason.
 They’re the durable, extremely strong beams used in most modern commercial construction projects.

 How long does It take to put up a metal structure?

-Whatever size you choose, metal frame buildings go up much faster than wood, brick, or concrete buildings!
+Whatever size you choose, metal frame kits go up much faster than wood, brick, or concrete structures!